Ashley Westwood (footballer, born 1976)

-Ashley Michael Westwood (born 31 August 1976) is an English professional football manager and former player.
+Ashley Michael Westwood (born 31 August 1976) is an English football manager and former professional player who is the head coach of the Hong Kong national team.

 A graduate of the Manchester United Academy, the defender signed with Crewe Alexandra in 1995.
-Three years later he moved on to Bradford City.
+Three years later, he moved on to Bradford City.
 Winning promotion to the Premier League with the Bantams, he transferred to Sheffield Wednesday in 2000.
 He moved on to Northampton Town in 2003, where he stayed for three years.
-Signing with Chester City in 2006, he was loaned out to Swindon Town and Port Vale in 2007, before joining Wrexham via Stevenage Borough the following year.
+Signing with Chester City in 2006, he was loaned to Swindon Town and Port Vale in 2007, before joining Wrexham via Stevenage Borough the following year.

-He spent the 2010–11 season with Kettering Town, before returning to Crewe Alexandra for a brief spell in 2011.
-Later in the year he re-joined another former club, Northampton Town.
-In December 2011 he was released from the Cobblers after his contract was not renewed.
-He was appointed player-caretaker manager at Kettering Town the following month, before returning just to playing duties with Lincoln City in May 2012.
-Two months later he became player-coach at Portsmouth, before becoming a full-time coach at Blackpool in November 2012.
-In his 18-year playing career he scored 34 goals in 468 competitive appearances in the Football League and Conference.
+He spent the 2010–11 season with Kettering Town before returning to Crewe Alexandra for a brief spell in 2011.
+Later in the year, he re-joined another former club, Northampton Town.
+In December 2011, he was released from the Cobblers after his contract had not been renewed.
+He was appointed player-caretaker manager at Kettering Town the following month before returning just to playing duties with Lincoln City in May 2012.
+Two months later, he became a player-coach at Portsmouth before becoming a full-time coach at Blackpool in November 2012.
+In his 18-year playing career, he scored 34 goals in 468 competitive appearances in the Football League and Conference.
 He was promoted four times with four clubs.

-He began his full-time management career with Indian club Bengaluru FC in 2013, and led them to two I-League titles (2013–14 and 2015–16) in three seasons, as well as the Indian Federation Cup in 2015.
-He was appointed head coach at Malaysia Super League club Penang FA in November 2016, but lasted just five months in the role.
-He was appointed as director of football at ATK in July 2017, and took over as head coach on an interim basis in January 2018.
+He began his full-time management career with the Indian club Bengaluru FC in 2013.
+He led them to two I-League titles (2013–14 and 2015–16) in three seasons, as well as the Indian Federation Cup in 2015.
+He was appointed head coach at Malaysia Super League club Penang FA in November 2016 but lasted just five months in the role.
+He was appointed as director of football at ATK in July 2017 and took over as head coach on an interim basis in January 2018.
 He was appointed as RoundGlass Punjab head coach in July 2021.
+He became head coach of the Afghanistan national team in November 2023 and then Hong Kong in August 2024.

 Playing career

 Crewe Alexandra

-Born in Bridgnorth, Westwood started his career as a trainee at Manchester United, and was part of the FA Youth Cup winning side of 1995.
-He never made a first team appearance for the Red Devils, but Dario Gradi spotted the youngster's potential, and secured Westwood's services for Crewe Alexandra for a £40,000 fee.
+Born in Bridgnorth, Westwood started his career as a trainee at Manchester United and was part of the FA Youth Cup winning side of 1995.
+He never made a first-team appearance for the Red Devils, but Dario Gradi spotted the youngster's potential and secured Westwood's services for Crewe Alexandra for a £40,000 fee.

 Westwood slotted in well to the Second Division side.
 He played fifty games in the 1996–97 season, including the 1–0 win play-off final over Brentford that took the Railwaymen into the First Division.
 However, he was to only play 22 games in the 1997–98 season.
-His swansong for the Cheshire club came on 13 April 1998, he scored the opener of a 2–0 win over near rivals Stoke City at Gresty Road.
+His swansong for the Cheshire club came on 13 April 1998, when he scored the opener of a 2–0 win over near rivals Stoke City at Gresty Road.